lemingshen/PolyU-Survival/research/llms/apply-for-a-switzerland-card.md

 The Fiat24 bank is 100% safe and real.
 The address of the bank is:
 {% embed url="https://maps.app.goo.gl/FS5NHLPG4xvRVtTa7" %}

-To apply for a SafePal Mastercard, please strictly follow the link below:
+To apply for a SafePal MasterCard, please strictly follow the link below:
 {% embed url="https://zhuanlan.zhihu.com/p/14025369553" %}

 {% hint style="danger" %}